hariharangit/hariharangit/README.md

 ## Currently I'm
 - A noob to technical world
-- A student in SRM Cybersecurity
+- A student in SRM Cybersecurity💻
 - Interested in Cybersecurity and Web Development
 - Currently learning them (👆)from scratch
-- Nothing much
+- Nothing much 🙂
-- If anyone needs to connect with me dm me on insta (waste_of_time_bruh)
+- If anyone needs to connect with me dm me on insta (waste_of_time_bruh)👀
 - Peace ✌